Mein Freund Harvey / My Friend Harvey

 Elwood P. Dowd is an entirely unremarkable man.
 Of middle age and medium height, he is extremely polite and courteous.
 Ever since he met Harvey under a street lamp one night, Elwood and Harvey have been inseparable.
 They go to the park together, to concerts and to the pub.
 Elwood shares everything with Harvey: his house, his thoughts, his newspaper subscription.

 There’s only one thing: Harvey is a gigantic white rabbit.
-A six-foot puca.
+A nine-foot puca.
 Extremely polite, extremely courteous, extremely invisible.
 Because no one but Elwood has ever laid eyes on Harvey.

 This is no problem for Elwood, he doesn’t seem to take any notice at all.
 But it is indeed a problem for Elwood’s sister Veta Louise and her daughter Myrtle Mae.
 Because they share a house with Elwood (and perhaps with Harvey) and they are feeling more and more isolated.
 After all, whom can you invite for dinner, when Elwood will introduce the big white rabbit to all visitors once dessert is served?
 There is no question: Something must be done!